-- A PDF file used as part of the research, a manuscript stored in a repository etc.
+A pdf file used as part of the research; a manuscript stored in a repository etc.

-Class relations hasFormat E.g. the composition of a Resource .
-A Resource can exist in one or more formats. hasStorageType A definition of the type / structure of storage where the Resource is stored.
-Etc. Other class relationships can be associated with a Resource .
+Class relations E.g. the composition of a Resource .
+A Resource can exist in one or more Formats Relation to the EditorialObject that describes the Resource The Contract through which the creation of the Resource has been commissioned The ProductionDevice used for the creation of the Resource A link to an AuditReport associated with a Resource A link to a Resource from which the current Resource has been derived.
+This information can be used to track provenance Other class relationships can be associated with a Resource .
 See EBU Tech 3293, EBUCore.
-Often used subclasses Subclass MediaResource is a sub-Class of Resource , used to specify additional attributes typical for media files.
-Class Properties resourceld Unique Identifier e.g. a UUID, UMID, URI etc. It can be generated or assigned by the business process or it can be extracted from the content. resourceName The name given to a Resource. resourceDescription A description of a Resource. resourceType The type of Resource. storageld The identifier of the storage.
-Locator This indicates where a particular Resource can be found and accessed.
-Etc. Other properties can be associated to a Resource .
+Class Hierarchy Resource is a subclass of Asset Often used subclasses MediaResource is a sub-class of Resource, used to specify additional attributes typical for media files.
+PhysicalResource is a sub-class of Resource , used where the object that instantiates the EditorialObject is a physical thing.
+Class Properties Unique Identifier e.g. a UUID, UMID, URI etc. It can be generated or assigned by the business process or it can be extracted from the content The name given to a Resource A description of a Resource The type of Resource The identifier of the storage where the Resource has been stored A definition of the type / structure of storage where the Resource is stored This indicates where a particular Resource can be found and accessed Many other properties can be associated to a Resource .
 See EBU Tech 3293, EBUCore.